wsor4035/dev.luanti.org/content/for-engine-devs/releasing-luanti.md

 ### Announce a feature freeze

-(_Skip for patch releases_) Usually, a **feature freeze for one week is announced in #luanti-dev**.
-New features aren't accepted in this time and people focus on finding and fixing bugs.
-To find high priority issues faster, consider linking a release candidate binary to get more test results.
-This release candidate is usually also posted on the forums (News section).
+(_Skip for patch releases_)

+New features aren't accepted during this time while people focus on finding and fixing bugs.

-The feature freeze and release date is set by core developers.
+1. Move all open feature PRs of the current [milestone](https://github.com/luanti-org/luanti/milestones) to the next one.
+2. Announce the **feature freeze in /topic of [#luanti-dev](/about/irc)**.
+3. Post the release candidate builds on the forums ([News section](https://forum.luanti.org/viewforum.php?f=18)) and (optional) as pre-release on GitHub ([Releases page](https://github.com/luanti-org/luanti/releases)).
+   * This helps to find high-priority issues faster.
+   * You may use the buildbot/CI artifacts from `master`.
+If needed: do provide manual signing instructions for the MacOS and Android builds.

 ### Autogenerate files